-Even though both of these platforms are considered the cream of the crop, when it comes to e-commerce stores—WooCommerce holds a clear edge over Shopify.
+Even though both platforms are considered the cream of the crop, when it comes to e-commerce stores—WooCommerce holds a clear edge over Shopify.

 Price: Shopify charges $29 a month for their Premium plans, while WooCommerce is free.

-Data and design: WooCommerce has tons of free themes to choose from—plus the ability to create your own, too.
-You can change your store’s metadata and the tools available are good for search engine optimization.
+Data and design: WooCommerce has tons of free themes to choose from—plus the ability to create your own.
+You can change your store’s metadata, and the tools available are good for search engine optimization.

 Analytics and metrics: You also get pre-installed ratings and a review system for your products.
 WooCommerce has additional metrics, analytics, and other useful data like reports to help keep your business organized and running well.